tligorio/sample_pages_csci127/index.md

 # Announcements:

+**9/5/2018** There is a typo in the comments of the main() function for Project 1: true (0) is a typo, it should be false (0).
+Just go by the value in the parenthesis, so if it says (1) your output should be 1, if it says (0) your output should be 0.
+Sorry for the confusion!!!

 **9/5/2018 REMINDER:** Today Hunter follows a Monday schedule, so the UTA's will not be in the lab for tutoring.
 HOWEVER, the [Skirball Science Learning Center](https://library.hunter.cuny.edu/skirball-science-learning-center) is open (Hunter East 7th floor).
 Please visit them and find out about their schedule for drop-in tutoring for CSCI 235.

 **8/31/2018** I re-arranged the topics/reading in the schedule for lectures 5-9.
 Changes are also reflected in the syllabus, please get the updated version if you are referring to the syllabus for the schedule.